ncaboy1/IoI1232iiiaeewewqwesdccdontleakhaha/README.md

-print("skid trying to use my lock kit")
+print("stop trying to use donis lock")